 - From the Top Menu Bar Grid icon, click the Assessments tile.

-- Once the Manage Assessments page opens, click the green Create Assessments button located in the upper right corner of the screen and in the dropdown menu select Performance Based.
+- Use the green Create Assessments dropdown menu located in the upper right corner to select Performance Based.

 - School Year - The new assessment will default to the school year as set in My Preferences.
 To select another year, click on the current year and select the desired year from the drop down.